• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

-• mashi – まし : one conjugation of the auxiliary verb, “masu”, which is put after a verb to make it polite.
-In the example, it is put after the conjugated verb, “manabi”, to make it sound polite.
+• mashi – まし : one conjugation of the auxiliary verb, “masu”, which is used after a verb to make it polite.
+In the example, this is used after “manabi” to make it sound polite.

-• ta – た : an auxiliary verb put after a verb, adjective, auxiliary verb, or phrase to make its past tense.
-Probably, it is well known for a part of Japanese ta form.
-In the example, it is put after the verb phrase, “manabi mashi”, to make its past tense, “manabi mashi ta”.
+• ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
+In the example, this is used after “manabi mashi” to make its past tense form, “manabi mashi ta”.

 Example #2: how to use “bijutsu”